Leonard514/FastPage/_posts/2023-04-09-MCQ2018Reflection.md

 ## Question 9: Iterative and Incremental Processes of Development

 By far the hardest since I actually guessed this one.
+Conceptually, this was taking small steps in the development process by coding various components of a program sequentially.
+This allows for easier debugging since the time when an error appears can be matched with the development timeline.

 ## Question 16 and the Digital Millenium Copyright Act